datacarpentry/r-raster-vector-geospatial/setup.md

 Now we want to move the data that we downloaded above into a subdirectory inside `r-geospatial`.

-1. Create a new directory called `data` inside our working directory.
+1. Create a new directory called `data` inside our working directory, either by typing `dir.create("data")` at the R console, or by clicking on the "New folder" button under the "Files" pane in RStudio.
-2. Copy across the downloaded .zip files to the `data` directory.
+2. Copy across the downloaded zip files to the `data` directory.
 3. Once the data have been moved, unzip all files.

 Once you have completed moving the data across to the new folder,